Table of Contents

 The political action group created by Hoover for registration for voters was called 21st Century V.O.T.E.
 In May 1993, it first came into the public eye when it organized a march towards City Hall of Chicago to protest municipal cutbacks in health care.
 About 5,000 young people participated in the march.

-In September 1993, more than 10,000 members of the Gangster Disciples gathered at a large picnic in Kankakee, Illinois where Larry Hoover’s pre-recorded speech was played in which he explained his vision of Growth and Development.
+In September 1993, more than 10,000 members of the Gangster Disciples gathered for a large picnic in Kankakee, Illinois.
+Larry Hoover’s pre-recorded speech was played in which he explained his vision of Growth and Development.
 This resulted in thousands of letters to the Governor of Illinois Jim Edgar with appeal for clemency for Larry Hoover, which the Governor refused.

-In October 1993 a “gang peace summit” was held in Chicago which was attended by about 2,500 people from across the USA.
-Attendees included gang members, former gang members, gang intervention workers and community activists.
+In October 1993 a “Gang Peace Summit” was held in Chicago which was attended by about 2,500 people from across the USA.
+Attendees included social activists, gang members, former gang members, politicians and gang intervention workers.
 Larry Hoover was widely believed to be the brain behind the summit.

-In 1996, Hoover’s teachings were published in a book titled The Blueprint of a New Concept: From Gangster Disciple to Growth & Development.
-The book presented some political goals and strategies for achieving political power.
+In 1996, Larry Hoover’s teachings were published in a book The Blueprint of a New Concept: From Gangster Disciple to Growth & Development.
+The book laid down some political objectives to empower the community and discussed the strategies to achieve political power.

 GD has been regularly organizing picnics and gatherings on occasions like Independence Day and Father’s Day.